Tyler O'Neill Player Props: Cardinals vs. Twins

 Tyler O'Neill At The Plate

-- O'Neill is batting .254 with eight doubles, three home runs and 14 walks.
+- O'Neill is hitting .254 with eight doubles, four home runs and 14 walks.

-- O'Neill enters this game on a five-game hitting streak.
-In his last games, he's hitting .421 with one homer.
+- O'Neill will look to extend his six-game hitting streak.
+He's batting .389 with two homers during his last games.

-- O'Neill has picked up a hit in 26 of 38 games this year, with multiple hits six times.
+- He has hit a home run in four games this season (10.3%), homering in 2.7% of his plate appearances.

-- O'Neill has driven in a run in eight games this year (21.1%), including two games with multiple runs batted in.
+- O'Neill has driven in a run in nine games this season (23.1%), including two games with multiple runs batted in.

+- In 14 of 39 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.